mjones490/emulators/README.md

 written in BASIC, but was also harder to understand for most people.
 But it was whole lot of fun to work on.

+In the decades since, computers and the languages we use to program them have become much more sophisticated.
+Gone are the days of programming at the lowest level the machine has to offer.
+Well, almost.
+Assembly language programming is still around, but it's used mostly for embeded systems, device drivers, and real time systems.
+And even then, C is still available for most of those tasks.

+So about ten years ago, I began longing for those days of assembly programming.
+I wanted to take complex tasks and break them down to their most rudimentery steps, type sequences of instructions to move a single byte from one place to another, increment and decrement, shift bits left or right, and push and pull them to and from a stack.
+I wanted to affect bits in the status register and branch according which bits were set or cleared.
+I wanted to write clever routines that do really complex things in as few instructions as posible, and go over them and over them to _bum out_ as many instructions as possible.

+Problem was, I did not have any of the old equipment to expiriment on.
+To that end, I set about writing a CPU emulator.
+The first one I tried to write was a CPU of my own design, with an instruction set, register layout, and control system I dreamed up.
+But it sucked.
+There was no already written code that could run on it.
+And the instructions were really inconsistant with a clean system.

 ### Directories

 * **6502_cpu** MOS Technology 6502 CPU emulator